NURSING 3011OL - Cancer Care and Palliative Care Nursing

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.Student feedback has been used to improve course content and course delivery.
-Student feedback has also been used to make changes to the assessments.
+The student feedback has been used to change the assessment for this course for 2019.
+Student feedback has also been taken into consideration to create face to face teaching sessions for this course.

 - Academic Support with Maths